tfbirk/go-code-clinic/README.md

 ## Hello World

-Cd in the the src folder and build (`go build`) to create a `src.exe` executable.
+Cd into the the src/hello folder and build (`go build`) to create a `hello.exe` executable.
 Run from the command prompt.

 ## Resources